PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 To set up your HUD like this, follow these steps:
 1. Add a new *UI Panel* to the ‘Main Canvas’ object in the scene hierarchy.
 This panel should cover the screen from left to right, but only come down a few pixels (we used a height of 50 pixels).
 2. For each player, add a new empty *GameObject* and name the object.
 Space these objects equidistant from each other along the HUD bar.
-3. To each player’s empty *GameObject*, add two *UI Text* objects and name them ‘player_name’ and ‘player_score’.
+3. Add two *UI Text* objects to each player’s empty *GameObject* and name them ‘player_name’ and ‘player_score’.
 The only other thing we've done for these text-fields is centre the text and align them to fit one above the other.

 ### Sorting Layers